-Oatmeal pie crust recipe makes an easy, naturally gluten free pie crust using only 4 affordable ingredients and no rolling or chilling!
-Ideal for both bake and no bake pie recipes, pie crusts using oatmeal or oat flour makes an effortless alternative to graham cracker or traditional crusts.
+Oatmeal pie crust recipe makes an easy, naturally gluten free crust option using only 4 affordable ingredients and no rolling or chilling!
+Ideal for bake, no bake pie recipes and cheesecake, pie crusts using oats or oat flour makes an effortless alternative to graham cracker or traditional crusts.

-- Oatmeal crust works for no bake and baked pies.
-Use it as a gluten free graham cracker alternative or for traditional pies, such as pumpkin and apple.
+A pie crust made with oats works for no bake and baked pies, many of which are in my gluten-free pie recipe collection.
+It can be used as a gluten free graham cracker alternative or for traditional pies, such as pumpkin and apple.

 - Oats – Ideally use quick oats because they are smaller, which binds the crust together more.
 If you only have old-fashioned oats on hand, that is fine, but pulse them briefly in the food processor first before combining with the other ingredients.
 Important note: To keep the crust truly allergen-free, use certified gluten free oats.